Paul Brereton: University politics

 Brereton was actively involved in student representation at the University of Sydney.
 He was the Honorary Secretary/Treasurer of the University of Sydney Students' Representative Council in 1979 and the President in 1980 and 81.
 Brereton also served as a student representative on the Faculty of Arts, the Academic Board and as a Fellow of Senate in 1981.

 Legal career

 That year, he was admitted as a solicitor in New South Wales and moved to Sydney, where he practised as an employed solicitor with Duncan Barron & Co until 1987.
 He joined the Sydney Bar and was appointed Senior Counsel in 1998.
 In 2005 he was sworn in as a Judge of the Supreme Court of New South Wales.
-He works primarily in the Equity Division.
+He worked primarily in the Equity Division.
+He retired in 2023 upon assuming his role as Commissioner of the NACC.

 Army Reserve

 Brereton enlisted in the Australian Army Reserve in 1975 and was commissioned into the Royal Australian Infantry Corps in 1979.
 From 1977 until 1997 he was also Training Officer of the Knox Grammar School Cadet Unit.

 His senior appointments have included Second-in-command of Sydney University Regiment (1994–96), Commanding Officer of the 4th/3rd Battalion, Royal New South Wales Regiment (1997–99), and as an instructor at the Australian Command and Staff College (2000–01).
 He was subsequently Colonel, Reserve Policy (2003–04) and then Chief of Staff, 5th Brigade (2005–06), for which service he was awarded a Land Commander's commendation.
 On 1 January 2007 he was promoted brigadier and posted as Assistant Chief of Staff, Land Headquarters, and on 1 January 2008, assumed his posting as commander 5th Brigade.
 Brereton was promoted major general and served as Head of the Cadet, Reserve and Employer Support Division from 2010 to 2014.